-Since our founding in 2004, Interfaith Philadelphia has challenged the region's residents to dare to understand one another.
+Since our founding in 2004, Interfaith Philadelphia has challenged people across sectors to dare to understand one another.
 Our bold vision is to have our region reflect the vibrancy of a religiously diverse democracy, one in which all people are valued, distinctive traditions are welcomed, and people of diverse backgrounds collaborate to shape a just and compassionate society.

 Our work is local.